mguentner/nixpkgs/doc/languages-frameworks/rust.md

 To install the rust compiler and cargo put

 ```
-rustStable.rustc
-rustStable.cargo
+rust
 ```

-into the `environment.systemPackages` or bring them into scope with `nix-shell -p rustStable.rustc -p rustStable.cargo`.
+into the `environment.systemPackages` or bring them into scope with `nix-shell -p rust`.

-There are also `rustBeta` and `rustNightly` package sets available.
-These are not updated very regularly.
-For daily builds use either rustup from nixpkgs or use the [Rust nightlies overlay](#using-the-rust-nightlies-overlay).
+For daily builds (beta and nightly) use either rustup from nixpkgs or use the [Rust nightlies overlay](#using-the-rust-nightlies-overlay).

 ## Packaging Rust applications